ABOUT OUR POLICY

 The use of your data will depend on the reason you provide us with it.

-- We will send you direct marketing with updates on our work and latest events via email if you have given consent for us to do so (an opt out provided at the end of each email).
+- We will send you direct marketing with updates on our work and latest events via email if you have given consent for us to do so (an unsubscribe option to which is provided at the end of each email).

 - We respect your preferences and will only send you information that will be of interest and in your chosen format.